unfold/react-firebase/README.md

 ### `connect([mapPropsToSubscriptions], [mapDatabaseToProps], [mergeProps], [options])`

-Connects a React component to a Firebase refence.
+Connects a React component to a Firebase Database reference.

 It does not modify the component class passed to it.
 Instead, it *returns* a new, connected component class, for you to use.